skybrud/Skybrud.ImagePicker/README.md

 ImagePickerList imagePickerList = Model.GetImagePickerList("multiImagePicker");
 ```

 Using this extension method, you can be certain to get an instance of `ImagePickerList`.
-If the property value is nto an `ImagePickerList`, the method will simply return an empty list instead.
+If the property value is not an image picker, the method will simply return an empty list instead.

 If you just need to get the first item, you can use the `GetImagePickerItem` extension method instead: